 In fact, seller strategies don’t differ all that much between Facebook and other platforms like Amazon and eBay.

 Unlike other ecommerce or reselling marketplaces, Facebook charges zero fees to list your items if you sell them locally.
-If a customer places an order for shipping, the seller is only charged 5% of the sale price.
+If a customer places an order for shipping, the seller is only charged 5% of the sale price or a flat fee of $0.40 for shipments of $8.00 or less.
 The low overhead makes listing products on Facebook a no-brainer for new and experienced ecommerce sellers.

 What do you need to start selling on Facebook?